5 Critical Social Media Guidelines for Your Brand

 Company updates aren’t social media.
 They’re just media, and they’re often boring and irrelevant to your followers.

-Be social.
-At reply.
-Comment back.
-Converse with competitors.
-In the end, ask yourself, who would want to be friends with someone that only talks “at” you?
+Consider your posts as the greeting in a two-way conversation.
+Be social, comment back, even converse with competitors.
+In the end, ask yourself: Who wants to be friends with someone who only talks “at” you?

-Yes you can newshack, like our friend Kenneth Cole (above), or try to get retweeted based on shock value.
-However, do so at your own risk.
+Yes, you can newshack, like our friend Kenneth Cole (above), or try to get retweeted based on shock value.
+However, you do so at your own risk.

-The better (and safer) way to win fans and get the right kind of attention is to simply consistently create quality content.
+The better (and safer) way to win fans and get the right kind of attention is to consistently create quality content.
+It takes time, but trust me — it’s the way you want people talking about you online.

-There are a handful of brands out there that seem to play according to these guidelines.
-Of which, here are a couple of our favorites:
+A handful of brands out there seem to play according to these social media guidelines.
+Here are a couple of our favorites:

-Taco Bell is personable and conversational and is generally always doing things online worth reading.
+Taco Bell is personable, conversational, and always doing things online worth reading.

-Taco Bell’s social media voice is full of humor and is truly entertaining.
-This may or may not be the voice for your brand, but the key is that they are consistently engaging with their audience and providing quality content.
+Taco Bell’s social media voice is full of humor and truly entertaining.
+This may or may not be the voice for your brand, but the key is that they consistently engage with their audience and provide quality content.

-Buffer App posts well thought out, well researched, and well documented content that doesn’t necessarily directly promote their brand.
-Their content is published to simply help their target market, and therefore, create brand advocates and fans.
-(They also get an average rate of 2000+ shares per article)
+Buffer App posts content that’s thought out and well researched, but that doesn’t necessarily promote their brand.
+They publish content to help their target market, and therefore create brand advocates and fans.
+(They also get an average rate of 2000+ shares per article.)